jpshayes/heykate/README.md

 Wordpress plugin for woocommerce.
-Add Ajax functionality for shopping workflow plus darktheme mode
+Adds Ajax functionality for shopping workflow plus darktheme mode See example template files and screenshots